Ezhimala (hill, Kannur)

-Ezhimala, a hill reaching a height of 286 m, is located near Payyanur, in Kannur district of Kerala, south India.
+Ezhimala, a hill reaching a height of 286 m, is located near Payyanur, in Kannur district of Kerala, South India.
 It is a part of a conspicuous and isolated cluster of hills, forming a promontory, 38 km north of Kannur (Cannanore).
-The Indian Naval Academy at Ezhimala is the Asia's largest, and the world's third-largest, naval academy.
+The Indian Naval Academy at Ezhimala is Asia's largest, and the world's third-largest, naval academy.

 As the former capital of the ancient Kolathunadu Kingdom of the Mushikas, Ezhimala is considered to be an important historical site.
-A flourishing seaport and center of trade around the beginning of the Common Era, it was also one of the major battlefields of the Chola-Chera Wars, in the 11th century.
+A flourishing seaport and center of trade around the beginning of the Common Era, it was also one of the major battlefields of the Chola-Chera Wars in the 11th century.
 It is believed by some that Buddha had visited Ezhimala.
 The Kolathunadu (Kannur) Kingdom at the peak of its power, reportedly extended from Netravati River (Mangalore) in the north to Korapuzha (Kozhikode) in the south with Arabian Sea on the west and Kodagu hills on the eastern boundary, also including the isolated islands of Lakshadweep in the Arabian Sea.

 Etymology

+Historically, the Ezhimala hills were a prominent and important maritime landmark.
+Ships crossing the Indian Ocean from Arabia and East Africa with the monsoon winds usually first sighted the south Indian coast around Ezhimala, and oriented themselves from there.

 The hills is also known as Elimala, Mooshika Sailam and Sapta Sailam.

+The hill was known as Ras Haili or Hili to Arab sailors.
 The hill had been named Monte d'Eli by the Portuguese. and was known as Mount Delly, Mount Dilly, Delyn, or Mount Eli to the British.

+Hobson-Jobson suggests the original name "Elimala" comes from the Malayalam term "Eli Mala" (meaning "High Mountain"), and rejects alternative etymologies from "Elu Mala" (meaning "Seven Hills"), or "Elam" (meaning cardamom).
+It contends the term "Sapta Sailam" ("Seven Hills"), found in a local Sanskrit text was just a misinterpretation of "Eli" as "Elu" by the writer.
+As the pronunciation of the consonant "l" in modern Malayalam is often better rendered as "zh", thus "Elimala" and "Ezhimala" are just alternative English transliterations of the same Malayalam word.